iHeronGH/Elytras-of-Fire-Lib/readme.md

 The following entries are settings that any player can use and configure, no matter the conditions:

 - **Enable Tribe Abilities**: Toggle on or off your hotbar abilities.
 (Default: OFF)
+  - ON: Player is able to use active abilities freely.
+They may disable them at any point.
+  - OFF: Player is unable to use active abilities.
+They may enable them at any point.<br><br>
 - **Enable Tribe Attributes**: Toggle on or off your tribe's attributes and any passive abilities.
 (Default: OFF)
+  - ON: Player benefits from the passive effects of their current tribe.
+They may disable them at any point.
+  - OFF: Player is unaffected by any tribe's passive effects.
+They may enable them at any point.<br><br>
 - **Enable Range Display**: Toggle on or off the range preview for your held ability.
-(Default: OFF) <!--ooooooohhh spooky its line 666 :scream:-->
+(Default: OFF)
+  - ON: Player receives visual feedback of the range/range type of their held ability.
+They may disable this feedback at any point.
+  - OFF: Player no longer sees their held ability's range preview.
+They may enable this feedback at any point.<br><br>
 - **Ability Handling**: Choose what happens when an ability item is replaced with another item.
 (Default: Remove Abilities)
+  - Remove Abilities: Player's abilities are automatically disabled when a non-ability item enters a slot occupied by an ability item.
+  - Remove Items: Player's attempt to replace an ability item with a non-ability item results in the non-ability item being dropped at their feet.<br><br>

 </details>